 This section describes the function Can, a conservative analysis of the state of an Esterel program that determines its behavior.
-Our definition is inspired by Berry (2002)'s definition, generalized to support ρ expressions and modified to handle a reduction semantics rather than one based on annotating the program with program counters.
+Our definition is inspired by Berry (2002)'s definition, generalized to support $\varrho$ expressions and modified to handle a reduction semantics rather than one based on annotating the program with program counters.

-This function computes a conservative approximation to the behavior of some given Esterel expression with respect to some knowledge about signals and shared variables that is encapsulated in an environment, θ .
-In particular, it computes a set of signals (S), a set of exit codes (κ), and a set of shared variables (s).
+This function computes a conservative approximation to the behavior of some given Esterel expression with respect to some knowledge about signals and shared variables that is encapsulated in an environment, $\theta$ .
+In particular, it computes a set of signals (S), a set of exit codes ( $\kappa$ ), and a set of shared variables (s).
 Any S that is not in the result is guaranteed not to be emitted in the current instant (although if some S is in the result, it may or may not be emitted in the current instant).
 The same holds for any shared variable in the result: if an s is not the result, then it is guaranteed that s cannot be updated again in the current instant.
 If the s is in the result, then it may or may not be written to.
 The exit codes capture whether or not the given expression pauses, reduces to nothing, or exits.
 If the expression may reduce to nothing, then the code nothin will be in the result.
+If the expression may pause, then the code paus will be in the result.
 If the expression may exit with the code n, then the code n will be in the result.
 Thus, if any of those specific codes are not in the result, then we know the expression does not have the corresponding behavior.

 The notation we use for the records in the definition of Can is similar to many record notations, but we use the precise one in Pierce (2002)'s book Types and Programming Languages.
 We write Can's result as a record with three fields, where curly braces construct records, e.g., the emit case of Can returns a record with a singleton set of signals (containing S), a singleton set of exit codes (containing nothin) and the empty set of shared variables.
 Selecting a field from a record uses dot notation.
-For example, Can[[p, θ]].S selects the "S" field from a call to Can.
+For example, Can[ $\mathbf{p}$ , $\boldsymbol{\theta}$ ].S selects the "S" field from a call to Can.